Reverse Culture Shock; The Romancing and Eventual Disappointment of your Home Nation.

 Write about it.

 Start a blog, contact friends you made as an expat, or write articles – find new ways to incorporate your urge to share stories with an audience who will listen intently.

 Maintain your style and stay international

-If the return is truly too much to handle and wanderlust has simply taken over you, why not continue traveling?
+If the return is truly too much to handle and wanderlust has simply taken over you, why not continue travelling?
 Look for assignments that will take you back overseas, for an extended period of time or for a month at a time.
-Continue traveling, albeit at a much slower pace then before, and maintain that wandering lifestyle.
+Continue travelling, albeit at a much slower pace than before, and maintain that wandering lifestyle.